Has a bulldog stolen your heart?

-At the other end of the age range scale is this Big Dog no-pull harness.
+At the other end of the scale is the HDP Big-Dog.

 This is a practical and comfortable solution to restraining dogs in a way that doesn’t press on their windpipe.

-As well as being of sturdy construction and strong enough for adult dogs, it also has an addition handy handle on the back of the harness.
+As well as being of sturdy construction and strong enough for adult dogs, it also has an additional handy handle on the back of the harness.

 The harness consists of a sturdy girth and neck strap, made from strong nylon webbing.

 Over the dog’s back is a saddle-shaped padded area, which is where the harness buckles and the handle is mounted.